-XExtensionVersion \ XGetExtensionVersion(display, name)
+XExtensionVersion XGetExtensionVersion(display, name) Display display; char name; display Specifies the connection to the X server.

-Display \display;

-char \name;

 name Specifies the name of the desired extension.

 XGetExtensionVersion allows a client to determine whether a server supports the desired version of the input extension.